Ayahuasca Pharmacology

 Ayahuasca

-Regulations are different country by country, however the plants themselves are not regulated in most places.
+- Regulations vary by country.
+In many places the plants themselves are not regulated.
 Legal incidents involving ayahuasca typically involve charges for possession of DMT.

 DMT